Police investigating Johnstown suspect's death following 3-county chase

 "Despite our best efforts to safely end the pursuit, Pretlor managed to evade capture and continued outbound on Route 403," Pritchard said.

-Johnstown police units requested assistance from Pennsylvania State Police in Indiana and continued to pursue until reaching Route 22, where Pretlor entered the highway heading west toward Pittsburgh.
+Johnstown police units requested assistance from state troopers in Indiana and continued to pursue until reaching U.S. Route 22, where Pretlor entered the highway, heading west toward Pittsburgh.

 "At that point, the pursuit was discontinued by JPD units due to limitations of our communications systems," Pritchard said.

-Pennsylvania State Police from Westmoreland county reported that they assumed the lead in the pursuit, as Pretlor continued west through Indiana County and into Westmoreland County.
+State troopers from Westmoreland County reported that they assumed the lead in the pursuit as Pretlor continued west through Indiana County and into Westmoreland County.

-As the suspect was attempting to turn his vehicle around at the intersection of Route 22 and Rushwood Road in Derry Township, a pursuing trooper initiated a "Precision Immobilization Technique" maneuver on the fleeing vehicle in an effort to safely end the pursuit, Troop A Pennsylvania State Police said in a press release.
+As Pretlor was attempting to turn his vehicle around at the intersection of Route 22 and Rushwood Road in Derry Township, a pursuing trooper initiated a "Precision Immobilization Technique" maneuver on the vehicle in an effort to safely end the pursuit, according to a press release issued by Troop A of the state police.

-The suspect's vehicle came to rest against a concrete dividing barrier which separates the eastbound and westbound lanes of Route 22 at the intersection Rushwood Road and Stone Jug Road.
+The suspect's vehicle came to rest against a concrete dividing barrier that separates the eastbound and westbound lanes of Route 22 at the highway's intersection with Rushwood Road and Stone Jug Road.